bunwaylabs/bunway/docs/index.md

 - [API Reference](https://bunwaylabs.github.io/bunway/api/index.html) – TypeDoc-generated API reference straight from the source.
 - [Build Together](/community/build-together) – roadmap, phases, and how to contribute.

-Ready to experiment? bunway is open-source—clone the repo, run the Bun test suite, and help shape the Bun-native toolkit we all want.
+Ready to experiment? bunWay is open-source—clone the repo, run the Bun test suite, and help shape the Bun-native toolkit we all want.